 In the pretty town of Romsey you can explore the Romsey Heritage and Visitor Centre, the magnificent Norman Abbey and Broadlands, the former home of the late Lord Louis Mountbatten.

 The Wallops are attractive villages skirting a small chalk stream and one of them, Middle Wallop, is home to a World War II airfield and the Museum of Army Flying.

 Many visitors also flock to the small church of St Margaret's in East Wellow near Romsey, where Florence Nightingale was buried.
 Florence's family owned nearby Embley Park, now a school, and at the church you can see artefacts relating to her life.

-New for summer 2013, there is a free bus service available which will take the public from Romsey train station to Longstock Park in Stockbridge via Mottisfont and Sir Harold Hillier Gardens.
-The service will be available every Sunday and bank holiday between 5th May and 22nd September 2013.
+Back for summer 2014, there is a free bus service available which will take the public from Romsey train station to Longstock Park in Stockbridge via Mottisfont and Sir Harold Hillier Gardens.
+The service will be available every Sunday and bank holiday between 4th May and 21st September 2014.
 Download the free bus timetable.